merenlab/merenlab.org/data/2018_Delmont_and_Kiefl_et_al_SAR11_SAAVs/index.md

 ```
 <script src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.0/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>

-These reports were the key data to compare the differential occurrence of variants across metagenomes to study the evolutionary forces operating on this population at large scale.
+These reports were the key data to compare the differential occurrence of variants across metagenomes to study the evolutionary forces operating on this lineage at large scale.

 {:.notice}
 [doi:10.6084/m9.figshare.5248447](https://doi.org/10.6084/m9.figshare.5248447){:target="_blank"} serves the anvi'o variability tables described in this section.